SarthakSharma2004/lawlens-ai/README.md

 - Gemini-TTS for natural audio generation

-- gemini embedding model for Q&A module
+- gemini embedding model & ChromaDB for Q&A module

 - LangChain + LangSmith for orchestration and full pipeline tracing